RodEsB/RodEsB/README.md

 <br>

-- 🧠 A passionate Self-taught learner
+- 🧠 A passionate Self-taught learner.
-- 🏋️ Practicing constantly on hackathons and challenges
+- 🏋️ Practicing constantly on hackathons and challenges.
-- 📈 Currently self-teaching web development, mobile and data science
+- 📈 Currently self-teaching data science, web and mobile development.
 - 👨‍💻 Personal website [link](#) <!--Pendiente-->
 - ⭐ **I’m currently open for an Intern or a new job opportunity, this is [my resume](#)**  <!--Pendiente-->